adobe/aem-upload/README.md

 ## Uploading Local Files

 The library supports uploading local files and folders.
-For folders, the tool will include all immediate child files in the folder.
+For folders, the tool will include all immediate children files in the folder.
 It will not process sub-folders unless the "deep upload" option is specified.

 The following example illustrates how to upload local files.